tanyaweaver/python-dev-accelerator/source/readings/day03/jinja2_walkthrough.rst

 system.

 There are nearly as many templating systems as there are frameworks.
-Each comes with advantages and disadvantages. advantages and disadvantages.
+Each comes with advantages and disadvantages.

-Flask includes the *Jinja2* templating system (perhaps because it's built by the same folks)
+Flask includes the *Jinja2* templating system (perhaps because it's built by the same folks).

 Jinja2 Template Basics